harvester/docs/docs/install/iso-install.md

 1. After confirming the installation options, Harvester will be installed to your host.
 The installation may take a few minutes to be complete.

-1. Once the installation is complete, your node will be restarted.
-After the restart, the Harvester console containing the management URL and status will be displayed.
+1. Once the installation is complete, your node restarts.
+After the restart, the Harvester console displays the management URL and status.
 You can use `F12` to switch from the Harvester console to the Shell and type `exit` to go back to the Harvester console.
-   - Note: If you choose `Install Harvester binaries only` on the first page, additional setup is required after the first bootup.
+   - Note: Choosing `Install Harvester binaries only` on the first page requires additional setup after the first bootup.

 1. The default URL of the web interface is `https://your-virtual-ip`.
    ![iso-installed.png](/img/v1.2/install/iso-installed.png)